 CPAs, or Certified Public Accountants, are highly regarded professionals who must meet stringent state and licensing requirements in order to be recognized as the highest level of accounting professionals.
 When a person pursues a career as a CPA, he will have access to a wide range of job opportunities.
-Accounting, tax preparation and planning, auditing, and financial planning are all tasks performed certified public accountants.
+Accounting, tax preparation and planning, auditing, and financial planning are all tasks performed by certified public accountants.
 Accounting firms, corporations, government agencies, and small businesses employ them.
 Some even work as consultants on their own.
 A CPA is expected to follow a strict code of ethics no matter where she works.

-Although the requirements for becoming a CPA vary state in the United States, there are some requirements that are universal.
-A bachelor’s degree in accounting is required, along with about 150 semester hours in subjects approved the State Board of Accountancy, in order to become a CPA.
+Although the requirements for becoming a CPA vary by state in the United States, there are some requirements that are universal.
+A bachelor’s degree in accounting is required, along with about 150 semester hours in subjects approved by the State Board of Accountancy, in order to become a CPA.
 Accounting, Business Law, Finance, Business Statistics, Economics, and Liberal Arts are all required courses.
 He must also gain on-the-job accounting experience.

 A prospective CPA must also pass the Uniform Certified Public Accountant Examination in addition to these requirements (CPA exam).
 The American Institute of Certified Public Accountants created the exam (AICPA).
 Auditing & Attestation, Financial Accounting and Reporting, Regulation, and Business Environment and Concepts are the four sections of this computerized exam.